mccurcio/mcc-ds-material/matts_base_r_curriculum.md

 ## Lesson 2; Base R

-- **Possible Titles**; "Get going with R", "Fraternity Equality and Freedom with R", "Start Being Productive w R", "Baby Steps w R", "Taking Your First Steps in R", "Getting it done w R"

-### Q. Can you work as fast as Excel?
-A. Sure

-Five reasons why people use R and RStudio

-1. EXCEL IS USED BY HALF A BILLION PEOPLE WORLDWIDE
-2. R is trusted by large companies, like Microsoft, Uber, etc.

-1. You can get what you need quickly – no waiting for the IT department to deal with your question
-2. When you know Excel it’s incredibly flexible.
-3. Problems with Excel are usually because of misuse
-4. There is a huge amount of help out there for Excel users.
-5. Excel has got better at sharing.

 - What is Base R?
 Give Simple Explanation

 ### Why use R?
-1. Improves Flexibility and Agility
-    + Freedom from lock-in
-    + No Upgrade Push
-    + Ability to start small and work to any size
-    + Provides greater scalability
-2. Reproducibility, Ability to run "SOP"

 3. Helps you Connect to Communities
     + Excellent Support Options,
     + It Can Help Morale (and Recruiting!) when Engineers Can Share What They're Working On.